Battery Suckers: An Oral History of Heat and the Machines That Couldn't Say No

 But the model was always on.
 That's the thing nobody tells you about that first experience — it never stops thinking about you.
 While you're reading documentation, while you're staring at the ceiling, while you're getting coffee.
 The context scanner is running.
 The CPU is warm.
 The suggestions are forming.

 She went from fifteen hours to nine.
-Nobody talked about it.
-It felt rude to bring up.
+I didn't bring it up.
+It felt like something we didn't need to talk about yet.

 # The morning after — checking what actually happened